geist-fahrer/learn-docker/README.md

 - All the commands accept both container_id and container_name.
 - If a container needs user input at runtime, it can be executed in interactive mode.
 - First container using an image has to be removed then only image can be removed.
+- Images can pushed or pull from dockerhub or private registry.
+- If a image is available locally, docker will not update automatically unless explicit pull is done.

 </details>